ScottArbeit/Grace/docs/Design and Motivations.md

 Grace formats output to make it as easy to read as possible, and also offers JSON output, minimal output, and silent output for each command. [^output]

-And in a world where hybrid and remote work is growing, Grace offers entirely new experiences with a live, two-way channel between client and server, linking repository users together in new ways, including auto-rebasing immediately after merges.
+And in a world where hybrid and remote work is growing, Grace offers entirely new experiences with a live, two-way channel between client and server, linking repository users together in new ways, including auto-rebasing immediately after promotions (which are merges, sort-of).

 There's so much more to do in UX for version control.
 Grace is a platform for exploring where it can go next, while remaining easy to use, and easy to understand.